scottdillon1/Virtual_SCP_Academy/SAC/SAC-Story-Part2.md

 ![](.//media/image38.png)

-ii.
-Step 2: In the Builder pane, put a filter on Priority Code.
-Select
+:point_right: **Step 2: In the Builder pane, put a filter on Priority Code.**
-    Values "High" and "Critical".
+- Select Values "High" and "Critical".

 ![](.//media/image39.png)![](.//media/image40.png)

-iii.
-Step 3: Put on the Explorer option.
-This is also in the Builder
+:point_right: **Step 3: Put on the Explorer option.**
-     pane, Properties section.
+- This is also in the Builder pane, Properties section.

 ![](.//media/image41.png)